bradysillito/start_up/README.md

 - That you can deploy things to the sub domains that way
 - Was great to practice different css techniques, things dont always seem to work the way I think they will so practice is important
+- Node.js and Express will be super helpful when it comes to adding functionality.
+Study more about how to use.
+It is nice that we can run this locally as well. this will be helpfull to retrieve previous workouts for my website